Long Stratton: Demographics

 According to the 2001 United Kingdom Census, Long Stratton CP was home to 3,701 people, who resided in a total of 1,598 dwellings.
-The statistics further confirm that Long Stratton is used as a commuter town, with the average employed person travelling 17.25 miles to their place of work.
+The statistics further confirm that Long Stratton is used as a commuter town, with the average employed person travelling 17 mi to their place of work.
 The population increased to 4,424 by 2011.

 Governance

 Long Stratton is part of the electoral ward of Stratton.
 This ward had a population of 5,519 at the 2011 census.

-Town status

 There is a parish council and it was granted town status in 2018. with the first elections to the new 13-member town council on 2 May 2019.
 The Area Action Plan, a planning document, envisages a town centre to develop together with the planned increase in residents and the completion of a by-pass.